DHCPv6 + SLAAC SG1000

 Is there any nuances that need to be addressed in the SG1000?
 Would appreciate it if someone could try to reproduce this issue.

 P.S.
 I have attached the DHCP log file for your perusal.
 My public IPv6 range has been replaced for the string "ROUTED_IPv6_BLOCK".

-#4 Updated by James Webb almost 2 years ago
+#4 Updated by James Webb over 2 years ago

 On further inspection after clearing the log file and force restarting radvd, the routing log file simply consists of the following message: